Understanding your options

 Records

-- All original retained records of clinical care are securely transferred to another registered midwife who is practicing midwifery in BC and retain documentation of the transfer.
+- All original retained records of clinical care are securely transferred to another licensed midwife who is practising midwifery in BC and retain documentation of the transfer.

 - When a shared care midwifery practice closes, all midwives who provided care to a client shall have access to the client's original records or a complete copy of the records.